xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 in the set of states that lead to 'k'.

 A state machine changes variables of the SOV.
-These changes are consequences of operations that happen in states.
-Let an 'action' be defined as follows.
+These changes are consequences of operations that happen upon entry into states.
+Let an 'operation' be defined as follows.

-DEFINITION: Action -- '(op, i)'
+DEFINITION: op(i) -- Operation

-    An action '(op, i)' this context, denotes an *operation* 'op' which is to be performed and the *state* 'i' in which it is to be performed.
-The operation is a write or change operation to a variable from the SOV.
+    The modification on the SOV upon entry into a state 'i' is called an operation 'op(i)'.
+With 'x' as the setting of the SOV before entry into a state 'i' the term, the setting of the SOV in state 'i' becomes

+                         SOV(i) = op(i)(x)

+That is, 'op(i)' is a function or a procedure that is applied on the set of variables of concern.
+All investigated behavior along the state machine concentrates on operations on the SOV.

 -------------------------------------------------------------------------------